Campbell-Muscle-Lab/MATMyoSim/docs/pages/demos/fitting/pCa_curves_two_lengths/pCa_two_lengths.md

 ## Optimization file

 Here's the optimization file.
-While it is quite long, the approach is very similar to that used in the [fitting to a single pCa curve example](../pCa_single_curve/pCa_single_curve.html).
+Predictably, it is very similar to the one described in [fitting two condition pCa curves](../pCa_curves_two_conditions/pCa_two_conditions.html).

-This time around, the data in Excel show two curves.
-The label in the curve column shows which force values go with which curve.
+Again, the label in the curve column shows in the Excel file indicates which force values go with which curve in the target data.

 ![pCa data in excel](excel_data.png)

-Since each curve is defined by 6 pCa values, the full simulation consists of 12 `jobs`.
-For simplicity, these are separated into separate folders for combination of curve and pCa value.

 ````
 {